jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Crowdstrike-Threat-Hunting-Report-2022.md

 Adversaries are not limited to any one cloud service provider.
-In Q1 2022, the CrowdStrike Incident Response team was contacted by a victim organization that had discovered a compromise of their Microsoft 365 (M365\) environment and needed help to remove the adversarys access from their environment and understand how the intrusion took place.
+In Q1 2022, the CrowdStrike Incident Response team was contacted by a victim organization that had discovered a compromise of their Microsoft 365 (M365\) environment and needed help to remove the adversary’s access from their environment and understand how the intrusion took place.
 The adversary gained initial access to the environment via an exploitation of an internet\- facing service.
-They then performed extensive reconnaissance of the organizations environment that included enumeration of hosts and accounts associated with the management of the on\-premises single sign\-on (SSO) application, as well as members of Active Directory groups that have privileged access to the organizations Azure tenant.
+They then performed extensive reconnaissance of the organization’s environment that included enumeration of hosts and accounts associated with the management of the on\-premises single sign\-on (SSO) application, as well as members of Active Directory groups that have privileged access to the organization’s Azure tenant.
 Specifically, the adversary targeted members and systems used by email administrators who typically have elevated access within M365\.
-Ultimately, this led to the discovery of on\- premises domain accounts that also had the Global Administrator role assigned within the organizations Azure tenant.
+Ultimately, this led to the discovery of on\- premises domain accounts that also had the Global Administrator role assigned within the organization’s Azure tenant.
 Nowhere to Hide: 2022 Falcon OverWatch Threat Hunting Report CrowdStrike
 67